anup-moitra/foundational-linux-training/01-understanding-linux-concepts/06-linux-distributions.md

 ## ✅ Conclusion

 With countless Linux distributions available, there is a perfect fit for every type of user.
-Choosing the right distro depends on your experience, goals, and intended platform—from desktop learning and enterprise administration to cybersecurity research.
+Choosing the right distro depends on your experience, goals, and intended platform, whether it's desktop learning, enterprise administration, or cybersecurity research.
 Start with a beginner-friendly option, and as your skills progress, explore other distributions to deepen your understanding and strengthen your career path.

 > 💡 **Next Up:**
 > We will explore the wide range of organizations and industries that rely on Linux, from technology giants to government agencies.
 Understanding where Linux thrives will show why it is such a trusted foundation worldwide.